francoisdtm/francois.dautreme.fr/content/blog/tradingbot-the-beginning/index.md

 ### Conclusion

-I have been preparing this series of articles for a while now, I really hope you will enjoy reading it and that I will teach you something new.
-Share your thoughts and ideas with me using my [contact](/contact/) page.
+I have been preparing this series of articles for a while now, I really hope you will enjoy reading it and that I will teach you something new ✨ Feel free to share your thoughts and ideas with me using my [contact](/contact/) page!